awsdocs/aws-doc-sdk-examples/mvps/redshift_workflow/SPECIFICATION.md

 # Redshift Scenario Java Specification

 ## Overview
-This Java program serves as an example workflow for interacting with Amazon Redshift using the AWS SDK for Java (v2).
+This Java program serves as an getting started MVP for interacting with Amazon Redshift using the AWS SDK for Java (v2).
 It demonstrates various tasks such as creating a Redshift cluster, verifying its readiness, establishing a database, creating a table, populating data, executing SQL queries, and finally, cleaning up resources.
 Its purpose is to demonstrate how to get up and running with Amazon Redshift and the AWS SDK for Java V2.

 ## Resources and User Input
 The only required resource for this Java program is the Movie.json file.
 This can be located in the `aws-doc-sdk-examples\resources\sample_files` folder.